 A single family house consists of a residential unit in which people live together in a common household.
 Although semi-detached houses also fulfil this criteria, detached houses are more commonly meant.

-Freely according to your ideas (and with your budget in mind), you can determine the architecture of your detached home, the size of the living space, the number of storeys, the shape of the roof, extensions, equipment and design, energy efficiency level and type of heating, and give your home a new character.
+According to your ideas (and your budget), you can determine the architecture of your detached house, the size of living space, the number of storeys, the roof shape, extensions, equipment and design, energy efficiency level and type of heating.
+Unlike in a multi-party house, no agreements are necessary.

-Although there are some advantages to living next door to friends or family in a semi-detached house, or having tenants live in the house with you, these options come with a high degree of mutual respect.
+Even though there are advantages to living in a semi-detached or multi-family house with friends or family, or taking tenants into the house, these options come with a lot of consideration.

-If you opt for a detached single family house, the physical distance to the nearest neighbours ensures a lot of peace and privacy in the house, on the patio and in the garden.
-Conversely, the distance creates freedom for the residents of the detached house.
-The neighbours hear less of the playing children, long barbecues or piano lessons.
+In a detached single-family house, the physical distance from the neighbours ensures a lot of peace and privacy in the house and garden.
+Conversely, the distance creates freedom for you: the neighbours hear less about your playing children, barbecue parties or piano lessons.

-Detached homes are, if possible, aligned in such a way that they benefit as much as possible from the course of the sun.
-This creates optimal conditions for a photovoltaic system and the sun's rays provide warmth and brightness to the house.
-A south or south-west facing living area is flooded with light during the day.
-And you can plan the patio so that you can enjoy the afternoon and evening sunshine there.
-If there is enough distance to the neighbouring house, the shadow cast by it is not a problem either.
+Detached homes are aligned in such a way that they benefit as much as possible from the course of the sun.
+This creates optimal conditions for a PV system and the sun's rays provide warmth and brightness in the house.
+The garden and terrace are also planned accordingly.
+If there is enough distance to the neighbouring house, the shadow cast by it is not a problem.

 The dream of owning your own home often goes hand-in-hand with owning your own garden around the house.
 In contrast to a house with several residential units, the garden of a single-family home does not have to be shared and gives the house’s occupants a lot of freedom.